Ash-dot-coder/GrowthCodeLab/DATA-BASE/MongoDB/01-CollectionInfo/README.md

 # 📘 MongoDB Basics — `01-CollectionInfo[ci.txt]`

-> A quick and beginner-friendly command reference focused purely on **MongoDB collection operations**, extracted from the `01-CollectionInfo.txt` file.
+> A quick and beginner-friendly command reference focused purely on **MongoDB collection operations**, extracted from the `01-CollectionInfo / ci.txt` file.

 This file is part of the [`DATA-BASE/MongoDB`](https://github.com/Ash-dot-coder/GrowthCodeLab/tree/main/DATA-BASE/MongoDB) directory under the **GrowthCodeLab** repository.